bartek8b/TOP-Calculator/README.md

 # odin-calculator
-I wanted my calculator to behave like the real old school digital calculator with 10 digits display.
-I've tried different sequences of operations on the physical calculator and then try to implement its behavior im my program.
+I purposely put limitations on myself while working on this project so that I could feel that there were hardware limitations.
+I wanted my calculator to behave like a real old digital calculator with a 10-digit display.
+I tried different sequences of operations on a physical calculator and then tried to implement its behavior in my program.

 Try to make operation and use equals several times etc.